wiremock/wiremock.org/_docs/extending-wiremock.md

 ---
 layout: docs
 title: Extending WireMock
+meta_title: Extending WireMock via custom code | WireMock
 toc_rank: 110
 redirect_from: "/extending-wiremock.html"
-description: Extending WireMock via custom code.
+description: You can register the extension programmatically via its class name, class or an instance
 ---

 ## Registering Extensions

 You can register the extension programmatically via its class name, class or an instance: